petrpavlu/book/README.md

 provide a simple storage for links to web articles that one can read later.
 The server part requires a web server with the [PHP][PHP]+[SQLite][SQLite] support.
-The client side relies only on [HTML4][HTML4]+[CSS2][CSS2] and some non-crucial bits from CSS3 which makes the pages accessible from any common web browser.
+The client side relies only on [HTML4][HTML4]+[CSS2][CSS2] and some non-crucial bits of JS+CSS3 which makes the pages accessible from any common web browser.

 ## Installation